 - Vendor information including the seller’s company name

 - The product(s) or service(s) to be purchased

 - Specifics of brand names, SKUs, model numbers, etc.

 - Delivery date – when the order should be delivered

 - Delivery location – where the order should be delivered to, or the shipping address, and relevant contact information

 - Billing address – where the seller should send the invoice to after delivery

 - Discounts – any discounts applied to the order per contract terms with the vendor

-- Payment terms – when the invoice will be paid, such as on receipt of delivery, net 30 or net 60 – usually in line with the terms of the contract between the buyer and seller
+- Payment terms – when the invoice will be paid, such as on receipt of delivery, net 30 or net 60, or a specific due date – usually in line with the terms of the contract between the buyer and seller

 Pros and Cons of Purchase Orders